The Best Bitcoin and Cryptocurrency Exchange Guide

 Bottom line – CFDs are very risky and are more suitable for experienced traders.

 Some trading platforms offer assets from multiple different asset classes.
-Such platforms typically offer major cryptocurrencies alongside assets such as stocks, commodities (including precious metals) and foreign currencies.
-These platforms make it easy to trade between all types of assets, within a single app.
-This is useful for trades who wish to easily shift some of their portfolio from different asset classes to crypto, and vice versa.
+Such platforms typically offer major cryptocurrencies alongside assets such as stocks, commodities (including precious metals), and foreign currencies.
+These platforms make it easy to trade between all types of assets within a single app.
+This is useful for traders who wish to easily shift some of their portfolios from different asset classes to crypto and vice versa.

 P2P platforms

 P2P (Peer-to-Peer) platforms connect buyers and sellers directly so they can negotiate on a price.
-While these sites usually allow for a wider array of options (payment methods, supported countries, etc.), they also hold a large amount of risk because you’re buying from an unvetted individual.
+While P2P crypto exchanges usually allow for a wider array of options (payment methods, supported countries, etc.), they also hold a large amount of risk because you’re buying from an unvetted individual.

 3. What are the Best Bitcoin and Crypto Exchanges?